effofeks/one-switch/README.md

 # Network Visualization Tool

-A lightweight web application for visualizing network graphs using different visualization methods based on parameter inputs.
+A lightweight web application for visualizing network graphs using different visualisation methods based on parameter inputs.

 ## Overview

-This application provides a user-friendly interface to generate various network visualizations:
+This application provides a user-friendly interface to generate various network visualisations:

 1. **Strong Connections** - Visualize nodes with strong edge connections and their neighbors
 2. **Company Network** - Visualize a network centered around a specific company